ShieldBattery/ShieldBattery/game/README.md

 ## Game DLL structure

-The code of ShieldBattery DLL has two major parts: Asynchronous code and BW-synchronous code/hooks.
+The code of the game DLL has two major parts: asynchronous code that focuses on handling network traffic, and 'synchronous' code that executes inside of hooks into BW's code.
 They currently are mixed in `src/` directory, but it may be worth separating one/both of them in separate modules, even though most of the files aren't 100% async or 100% BW.